 The dog may not understand every word you say, but it knows your voice.
 Dogs can hear different sounds in your voice, which means you are happy, anxious, sad, tentative, or angry.
 That’s why your dog hangs his head and rolls the moment he discovers the inverted kitchen waste.
 For a smart dog, a voice deserves a thousand words.

 This may be one way for dogs to detect the disease.
 When you are sick, your metabolism changes and different chemicals appear in your breath.
-The dog can feel this.
-Changes in chemical breathing may be one of the ways identified by a controlled alarm dog that a person is about to have an attack.
+How dogs feel this emotion?.
+Definitely Yes changes in chemical breathing may be one of the ways identified by a controlled alarm dog that a person is about to have an attack.